The Insider’s Guide to the Tulipalooza Tulip Festival in Waxahachie, Texas

 Tickets may be purchased at the festival entrance or online at tulipalooza.org.

-The principle attraction for the 2024 Tulipalooza season is the blooming of approximately 300,000 tulip bulbs in a variety of cultivars and colors.
-Festival guests can stroll through the tulips, take plenty of selfies and pick their own bouquets.
+The principle attraction for the 2024 Tulipalooza season is the blooming of approximately 300,000 tulip and daffodil bulbs in a variety of cultivars and colors.
+Festival guests can stroll through the flowers, take plenty of selfies and pick their own bouquets.

-Additional activities include live music, vendors, food trucks and a classic car show on the weekend; see the Tulipalooza website for a full schedule.
+Additional activities include live music, vendors, and food trucks on the weekend; see the Tulipalooza website for a full schedule.

 Throughout the season, volunteers dressed in traditional Dutch attire will answer questions and pose for thematic photos with guests.

-More colors and more varieties of bulbs will bloom during Tuilpalooza 2024, says Dallas-based horticultural consultant Bill Van Houten, who coordinates the planting of the festival’s tulips.
+More colors and more varieties of bulbs will bloom during Tuilpalooza 2025, says Dallas-based horticultural consultant Bill Van Houten, who coordinates the planting of the festival’s tulips and daffodils.

-“We determined that this would be the perfect location for us going forward, or at least for the next three years until they might have to rotate elsewhere,” Bill says.
+“We determined that this would be the perfect location for us going forward, or at least for the next three years until they might have to rotate elsewhere,” Bill said at the beginning of the 2024 season.
 “There’s more parking there and everybody is familiar with that parklike setting, and it more or less mimics what we are used to in Holland, where most of these gardens have trees and shrubs around the actual planting to make it a lot more of an inviting setting.”

-Since its beginning, Tulipalooza was organized as a charitable event that would raise thousands of dollars for Texas-based nonprofits that benefit children, the physically and mentally challenged, and those experiencing extreme hardships.
-Thus, proceeds from 2024 Tulipalooza ticket sales will benefit the following 11 local nonprofit organizations:
+Since its beginning, Tulipalooza was organized as a charitable event that would raise thousands of dollars for Texas-based nonprofits that benefit children, the physically and mentally challenged, and those experiencing hardships.
+Thus, proceeds from 2025 Tulipalooza ticket sales will benefit the following eight nonprofit organizations:

 Waxahachie Care